JessieArr/DancersGame/stardew-valley/fall-tips.md

 - 🎉 24th George Birthday (Loves: Fried Mushroom, Leek (Likes Daffodil))
 - 🎃 27th Spirit's Eve

-### Crops:
+### Crop Planning
 - Fairy Rose gives the best honey in Fall
+- Rare Seeds take 24 days to grow and give you a Stardrop if you trade to the statue in the Secret Woods.
+Plant them by the 4th or use Speed Gro!

-### Grange Display Tips:
+### Grange Display Tips
 - [Wiki page](https://stardewvalleywiki.com/Stardew_Valley_Fair#Grange_Display)
 - You can take all your items back after judging is done.
 (Check Mayor's lost and found if you forget.)
-- Need 90 points total.
-- You get 14 points automatically
-- By submitting 9 items you get 9 points for free.
-- 5 points for each category (max of 30)
-- With 9 items across 6+ categories, you need 37 more points from item value to win 1st place, or an average of 4.1 per item
+- Easiest way to get first place is to display 9 items from 6 or more of the following categories, with an average of 4.11 points or higher.
 - Animal:
     - Any animal product with gold or higher quality guarantees 5 points.
 - Artisan: